 Working at Wu Promotion has helped me expand my knowledge of performing arts, with a focus on classical music and ballet.
 I have helped the projects including the recent operas, The Ring of Nibelung and Don Giovanni by Cologne Opera House in Shanghai and Beijing.

-Thank you for reading and i hope i will have a chance to meet you.
+Thank you for reading and I hope we have a chance to meet you.
 I am delighted to introduce Chinese culture to you.